tahakhawaja/github-sonarcloud-code-review/README.md

 # GitHub Code Review (Python)

 This docker application uses SonarCloud and GitHub to conduct code reviews on all public repositories for a given GitHub user.
-The application takes a GitHub user name, forks all public repositories of that user and conducts an analysis in SonarCloud to retrieve the number of bugs, code smells, and vulnerabilities.
+The application takes a GitHub user name, forks all public repositories of that user and conducts an analysis in SonarCloud to retrieve the number of bugs, code smells, and vulnerabilities for each repository

-1. The first service

 ## Installation